 - Airlines also have weight limitations (usually 40 lbs), so plan wisely.

 - Your carry-on must fit under an airline seat.

 - Purses do not count as carry-ons, but keep it small!

 - Bible, notebook and pen (or small tablet)

 - Camera (your phone will likely do!)

-- Clothing for fall weather
+- Clothing suitable for layering